-Through The Lucy Faithfull Foundation, we provide training and consultation services on all aspects of child protection and safeguarding, risk management, sexual offending and child sexual abuse and exploitation.
+Through The Lucy Faithfull Foundation, we provide training and consultation services on all aspects of work in child protection and safeguarding, risk management, sexual offending and child sexual abuse and exploitation.

 Our training programmes help individuals and organisations, including frontline workers, volunteers and others working with children and families, further their understanding of child sexual abuse, sexual offending and how to safeguard children.

 If you’re worried about a child or young person who has been accessing inappropriate sexual material online, then take a look at our What’s the problem?
-Parents Pack.
+Parents Pack, in English or Welsh.
 It’s for parents of children and young people who have got into trouble online either through sexting, accessing adult pornography, or viewing sexual images of children.
 It’s designed to answer some of the questions you may have after learning that something is happening, or has happened, in your child’s online life.

 You may also want to look at our Parents Protect website for advice on how to implement child safety plans in order to protect children from sexual harm.